Julians42/RF-Forests/models/explore/cluster_notes.md

 # R on FASRC

 Sometimes packages aren't available for certain modules.
 For example the `randomForest` package requires `R >= 4.1.0` and so the preferred build on the cluster of `R = 4.0.2` won't fly.
 The minimum required `R` version is listed in the package vignette.
+FASRC currently only has up to module `R = 4.1.0`.

-## My recommendation for the file system
+## Our configuration
  - Batch Script (ex. `job_rf.batch`): This script specifies the SBATCH job constraints and contains the `R` script we want to run.
     - R Package Script (ex. `install_packages.R`): script which can be run with `R CMD BATCH` to install
     - Job script - can specify command line arguments with `"--args a=0 b=1"`